5 Reasons Why Senior Dental Care is Crucial

 3. Heart disease

 Increasing evidence shows a close connection between gum disease and heart disease.
 Bacteria present in gum disease can travel through the body, instigating inflammation in the heart’s vessels and infection in heart valves.
 Gum disease can also escalate your risk of a stroke and possibly worsen certain heart conditions.
 Taking good care of your dental health can go a long way in fighting against stroke, heartache, and other related heart conditions.

 Seniors with poor dental hygiene are at higher risk of aspiration pneumonia.
 As dental health declines, it increases bacteria load in the oral cavity and causes the deposit of germ-laden oropharyngeal substances into the lungs.
 This further increases the risk of bacterial pneumonia.
 Maintaining proper dental hygiene in older adults who can’t care for themselves may help reduce the risk of aspiration pneumonia.

 5. Tooth loss

 Tooth loss is very common in older adults.
 In fact, nearly one in five seniors aged 65 or more have lost all of their teeth, according to the Centers for Disease Control and Prevention.
 While there are solutions to this dental issue, including dentures, tooth loss is a serious concern as it can make it harder to chew various foods, such as fruits and vegetables.
 Consequently, some seniors struggle with nutrition and may experience unintentional weight loss.

 Senior dental care is crucial for numerous reasons.
-If you are a senior, ensure you visit a dentist regularly and care for your gums and teeth.
+If you are a senior, in addition to watch out for health problems such as weigh loss with good appetite, ensure you visit a dentist regularly and care for your gums and teeth.
 Doing this can help you stay healthy and avoid these expensive dental problems.